kevin-44/WAX_Creator_API_Integration/README.md

 <img alt = "NameCheap SSL - Validation Method" src = "img/namecheap_ssl_validation_method.png">

 Go forward with the selected domain ownership validation process.
-At the end, typically two files in a compressed archive will be sent to you via email - download it!
-With a [FTP Client](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software) ([FileZilla](https://filezilla-project.org) is highly recommended) connected through the `sftp` protocol (e.g. `sftp://IP`, where `IP` is your VPS' IP address - this is the value of `host` on the FTP client), upload the files in the compressed archive (`.crt` & `.ca-bundle`) to `/etc/ssl/certs` and upload the `.key` file that was generated alongside the `.csr` file to `/etc/ssl/private`.
+At the end, typically two files in a compressed archive will be sent to you via email - download & extract it!
+With a [FTP Client](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software) ([FileZilla](https://filezilla-project.org) is highly recommended) connected through the `sftp` protocol (`sftp://IP`, where `IP` is your VPS' IP address - this is the value of `host` on the FTP client), upload the files in the compressed archive (`.crt` & `.ca-bundle`) to `/etc/ssl/certs` and upload the `.key` file that was generated alongside the `.csr` file to `/etc/ssl/private`.
 See the following screenshots for reference:

 <img alt = "FileZilla - Connect Reference" src = "img/filezilla_connect_reference.png">